DarjiMeet/CiityTrekker/README.md

 # About

-This website is build with the help of city tracker api that gives places to visit near you entered location.
+This website is build with the help of "open tripmap" api that gives places to visit near you entered location.

 <br>